 Tax residency in Belgium

-Once you have deemed whether opening Belgian savings accounts or investment accounts in Belgium are more suitable for your financial future in Belgium, the most important factors, Jaeken says, is to ascertain your tax residency status.
+Once you deem whether opening Belgian bank accounts or investment accounts in Belgium are more suitable for your financial future, the most important factors, Jaeken says, is to ascertain your tax residency status.

 “Tax residency is the key concept on determining what type of taxation and how much will be due,” Jaeken says.

-“From a tax point of view, the status of some expats in Belgium is different from Belgian residents as the tax treatment of investments is completely different if you are a regular expat with Belgian tax residency or if you are ‘non-resident’ like employees of the EU, NATO or SHAPE,” Jaeken adds.
+“From a tax point of view, the status of some expats in Belgium is different from Belgian residents.
+The tax treatment of investments is completely different if you’re an expat with Belgian tax residency or if you’re non-resident like employees of the EU, NATO, or SHAPE,” Jaeken adds.